LSA Gyroplane Has January Expiration Date

 Key Takeaways:

-• The company is actively working with the FAA to secure a waiver or rule change to allow the Xenon to be sold as a ready-to-fly S-LSA after the deadline.
+• The company is actively lobbying the FAA for a waiver or rule change to allow the Xenon to be sold as a ready-to-fly S-LSA after the deadline.

 See a mistake?
 Contact us.